 To read big numbers, kids actually need to remember just two things:

---> Large numbers are grouped by hundreds.
-245 will always be read as "two hundred forty-five", no matter where in a number it is.
+–> Large numbers are grouped by hundreds.
+If the number 245 is placed between commas, it will always be read as “two hundred forty-five”, no matter where in a number it is.

 Read the number group, then the comma, then the number group, then the comma…